 Dreier will stay on as the chairman of the company's board.

 A 25-year industry veteran, Nicholson has been with Ryland since 1996.
-He began his career at Ryland as a vice president of operations for the Greenville, S.C., and Orlando, Fla., division.
-In 2004, he was promoted to Southeast region president in 2004.
+He began his career at Ryland as a vice president of operations for the Greenville, S.C., and Orlando, Fla., divisions.
+In 2004, he was promoted to Southeast region president.
 More recently, he was promoted to COO in June 2007 and president in September 2008.

-Dreier came to Ryland from KB Home, where he had been company CFO.
-Not only did he take a pay cut, but he inherited a mess of a company.
+Dreier came to Ryland from KB Home, where he was company CFO.
+Not only did he take a pay cut, but he also inherited a mess of a company.
 But in white knight fashion, he righted the company and put it on a growth path once again.
 The pinnacle of his tenure was in 2005, when the company closed 16,673 homes for revenues of $4.8 billion.

 The company's success came with some changes to its operations.
 Most visibly, Dreier altered the way the company purchased land, moving away from an option-only model.
 Despite the shifts, he kept to the company's core philosophy, remaining focused on maintaining production discipline, a low-risk land strategy, and a people-first corporate philosophy.

 In a March 2007 BIG BUILDER article celebrating the company's 40th anniversary, some of Ryland's long-time employees talked about Dreier's influence on the company.

 Maurice Simpkins, former president of the company's Baltimore division and a 35-year Ryland veteran, said, "Chad [Dreier] brought us into the modern era of home building."